Thomas26791/CNNArchLang/README.md

 The output of a parallel group is a list of streams which can be merged into a single stream through use of the following methods:
 `Concatenate()`, `Add()` or `Get(index)`.
 Note: `Get(index=i)` can be abbreviated by `[i]`.
-The method `Split(n)` in the example above creates multiple output streams from a single input stream by splitting the data itself into *n* streams which can then handled separately.
+The method `Split(n)` in the example above creates multiple output streams from a single input stream by splitting the channels of the input data into *n* streams.

 ## Inputs and Outputs